ahmedsaheed/website/data/second-brain/react-theming.md

 export default mode
 ```

-Let's add a touch of fun, we could also switch between themes by using our keyboard buttons by adding listeners, obviously this wouldn't work for mobile devices.
+Let's add a touch of fun, we could also toggle between themes by using keyboard events.
 To implement this we'd need to add an extra function in our `theme.js` file which would detect keys pressed.

 ```js
 useEffect(() => {